jfbrou/Dignity/README.md

 ## Overview

-This replication package contains two main Python programs:
+This replication package contains three main Python programs:

+- **`Programs/directories.py`**: Contains the paths to the raw data files and the directories where the processed data will be saved.
-- **`data.py`**: Prepares the datasets required for the analysis.
+- **`Programs/data.py`**: Prepares the datasets required for the analysis.
-- **`analysis.py`**: Generates the figures and tables presented in the paper.
+- **`Programs/analysis.py`**: Generates the figures and tables presented in the paper.

 **Note:** Running these scripts end-to-end may take up to approximately two hours.